Carpet bombing: Bombing by the Western Allies

+Operation Gomorrah, carried out by Bomber Command against Hamburg, targeted a city with both high susceptibility to fire and a large number of factories making products for the German war effort.
+The raid caused substantial damage to the city, especially the housing of industrial workers.
+A carefully developed mix of high explosive bombs and incendiaries was used.
+High explosives broke windows and made fire-fighting dangerous, whilst the incendiaries set the buildings on fire.
+This methodology was used for further attacks on urban areas (though not with such major effect) throughout the war, with Dresden being one of the final targets.

 Carpet bombing was also used as close air support (as "flying artillery") for ground operations.
 The massive bombing was concentrated in a narrow and shallow area of the front (a few kilometers by a few hundred meters deep), closely coordinated with the advance of friendly troops.
 The first successful use of the technique was on 6 May 1943, at the end of the Tunisia Campaign.
 Carried out under Sir Arthur Tedder, it was hailed by the press as Tedder's bomb-carpet (or Tedder's carpet).
 The bombing was concentrated in a four by three-mile area, preparing the way for the First Army.
 This tactic was later used in many cases in the Normandy Campaign; for example, in the Battle for Caen.

+Pacific War

 In the Pacific War, carpet bombing was used extensively against Japanese cities such as Tokyo.
-On the night of 9–10 March 1945, 334 B-29 Superfortress heavy bombers were directed to attack the most heavily populated civilian sectors of Tokyo.
+On the night of 9/10 March 1945, 334 B-29 Superfortress heavy bombers were directed to attack the most heavily populated civilian sectors of Tokyo.
 In just one night, over 100,000 people burned to death from a heavy bombardment of incendiary bombs, comparable to the wartime number of U.S. casualties in the entire Pacific theater.
 Another 100,000 to one million Japanese were left homeless.
-These attacks were followed by similar ones against Kobe, Osaka, and Nagoya, as well as other sectors of Tokyo, where over 9,373 tons of incendiary bombs were dropped on civilian and military targets.
+These attacks were followed by similar ones against Kobe, Osaka and Nagoya, as well as other sectors of Tokyo, where over 9,373 tons of incendiary bombs were dropped on civilian and military targets.
 By the time of the dropping of the atomic bombs on Hiroshima and Nagasaki, light and medium bombers were being directed to bomb targets of convenience, as most urban areas had already been destroyed.
-In the 9-month long bombing campaign, over 300,000 Japanese civilians died and 400,000 were wounded.
+In the nine-month long bombing campaign, over 300,000 Japanese civilians died and 400,000 were wounded.

+During the final months of the war in the Philippines, the United States military used carpet bombing against the Japanese forces in Manila and Baguio, reducing much of the cities to rubble.
+Manila became the second-most-destroyed city of World War II.